PhyschicWinter9/Personalized-Food-Recommendations/GUI/mlp/Prompt_Claude.md

 Raw text

-I need help implementing a health-driven K-Nearest Neighbors (KNN) model for a personalized food recommendation system that automatically calculates nutritional needs based on medical guidelines rather than user guesses.
+I need help implementing a health-driven Multi-layer Perceptron (MLP) model for a personalized food recommendation system that automatically calculates nutritional needs based on medical guidelines rather than user guesses.
 This system will analyze Thai food datasets to provide scientifically-based recommendations using established medical formulas and health condition modifications.

-Key Improvement: The system should automatically calculate personalized nutritional targets using BMR/TDEE formulas and health condition guidelines, then use KNN to find matching foods - eliminating the confusing "manual target setting" approach.
+Key Improvement: The system should automatically calculate personalized nutritional targets using BMR/TDEE formulas and health condition guidelines, then use MLP to find matching foods - eliminating the confusing "manual target setting" approach.

 Please analyze these nutritional guideline files to establish medical-grade calculation rules:
 1. NCD_Nutritional_Guidelines_ChatGPT.md